 (Read Matt 6:9-15).

-Prayer is believer’s lifeline to God and it is the expression of our confidence in Him.
+Prayer is believer’s lifeline to God.
+It is the expression of our confidence in Him.
 The two major elements of prayer are adoration and petition.
 This is not the Lord’s Prayer.
-This is the “Disciple’s prayer” because it was the model prayer given by Jesus as a response to their request “Lord teach us to pray” (Luke 11:1).
-Jesus had no need to ask for forgiveness because he is sinless.
+This is the model prayer Jesus taught when disciple requested.
+“Lord teach us to pray” (Luke 11:1).
+Jesus had no need to ask for forgiveness because he is sinless and holy.
 To better understand this prayer, we can break it down into two sets of petitions.
-The first three petitions focus on the glory of God and the second three petitions on our personal needs.
+The first three petitions focus on the glory of God and the second three petitions on personal needs.
 This prayer begins by addressing God as our Father in heaven.
-He is our holy Father (Matt 6:9).
+He is our holy Father (Matthew 6:9).
 The Christians are privileged to address God as their Father (John 1:12).
-God’s name was so sacred to the Old Testament Jews that it was never pronounced by human lips.
-Only the born-again children of God have the right to pray in this manner.
+God’s name was so sacred to Jews, so that they never pronounced it.
+Only the born-again people have the right to pray in this manner.
 In our prayers, God should be recognized as holy.
 He should be honored and adored for who he is.
-“Your kingdom come, your will be done on earth as it is in heaven” (Matt 6:10).
-God's kingdom represents his reign and rule in the believers (Rom 14:17).
-It will be fully realized when Christ returns (1 Cor 15:24-28).
-The Christians are conformed to the will of God when Christ reigns supreme in their lives.
-We should make our daily needs known to God by praying “Give us this day our daily bread” (Matt 6:11).
-God provided the daily needs of Israel (Ex 16:14-15).
-Similarly, God will provide our needs when we pray (Phil 4:19).
-Since the believers are forgiven, they should forgive others as they are forgiven (Matt 6:12).
-It is the proof of our salvation.
+“Your kingdom come; your will be done on earth as it is in heaven” (Matthew 6:10).
+God’s kingdom represents his reign and rule now (Rom 14:17).
+It will be fully realized when Christ returns (1 Corinthians 15:24-28).
+We should make our daily needs known to God by praying “Give us this day our daily bread” (Matthew 6:11).
+God provided the daily needs of Israel (Exodus 16:14-15).
+Similarly, God will provide our needs when we pray (Philippians 4:19).
+Since the believers are forgiven, they should forgive others (Matthew 6:12).
+An unforgiving attitude can lead to our spiritual ruin.
 The Christians are not immune from temptations.
-They are tempted by their own lust (James 1:13-14).
-They should seek God's help daily to confront temptations.
+They are tempted by their own lust to do evil (James 1:13-14).
+They should seek God’s help to overcome temptations.
 God does not tempt us to do evil.
 God may use trails to test our faithfulness to him.
 This prayer closes with praise.
 “For yours is the kingdom and the power and the glory forever Amen “.
 Jesus taught disciples to pray in his name (John 14:13; 15:16, 23).
-Only our identity with Christ makes us the children of God to pray to our heavenly Father (John 1:12).
-Secondly, through Christ only we have access to God (Ephesians 2:18).
-Thirdly Jesus is the only mediator between God and men ( 1 Tim 2:5).
-Fourthly, Jesus is highly exalted and given him the name above every name.
-He has authority over all things and he is the Lord of all (Phi 2:9, 10; Matt 28:18).
-Fifthly Jesus assures us to answer our prayers (John 15:7, 16).
+Jesus is the only mediator between God and men (1 Timothy 2:5).
+Jesus is highly exalted and is given him the name which is above every name.
+He has authority over all things, and he is the Lord of all (Philippians 2:9, 10; Matthew 28:18).
+Jesus promised to answer our prayers (John 15:7, 16).

 Teaching on Fasting, Money and Possessions

 Fasting was practiced in the Old Testament period (Leviticus 16:29).
 The Pharisees fasted to display their piety before people.
 They disfigured their faces to get attention.
-This was often done with dust and ashes.
 The true purpose of fasting was to overcome temptations by contrition and spiritual communion (Isaiah 58:6).
 Jesus warns his disciples against the misuse of fasting.
-Voluntary fasting does appear in the early church (Acts 13:2).
-We are to fast secretly unto the Lord with joy.
+Voluntary fasting practiced in the early church (Acts 13:2).
+It was to focus on Christ from physical distraction.
 Jews considered material wealth as the blessing of God.
 Ill-gotten wealth is not a sign of blessing.
 People see money as their ultimate source of security in the world.
 The wealth can make us less dependent on God and more dependent on ourselves.
 Jesus teaches his disciples to find their security in God.
 He is faithful to meet their needs.
 God meets the needs of his people through the generosity of other believers.
-The generosity and compassion are the evidences of true conversion.
-We must overcome our natural inclination toward materialism is by prioritizing our spiritual life.
+The generosity and compassion are the marks of true conversion.
+We must overcome our natural inclination toward materialism by prioritizing our spiritual life.
 We should lay up our treasures in heaven.
 If our spiritual sight is healthy our affection for eternal things will be strong.
-No one can serve two masters.
 You cannot serve God and money at the same time (James 1:8; Matthew 6:24).
 In our prayer and fasting, we should not draw attention to ourselves.
 We should overcome the hinderances to prayers by trusting in the promises of God (James 1: 6-7; 4:2-3).

 Remedy for Worry